hocbigg/literary-theory/README.md

 You develop theoretical fluency, interpretive method, strong academic writing, and research practice.
 The pacing is steady; the texts get thorny; the ideas get strange in the best way.

+When there are courses or books that don't fit into the curriculum but are otherwise of high quality, they belong in [extras/courses](extras/courses.md), [extras/readings](extras/readings.md) or [extras/other_curricula](extras/other_curricula.md).

 ## Organization

 The curriculum unfolds in four parts:

-Intro Literary Theory – Orientation, foundational interpretive skills, academic writing, and reading practices.
+- Intro Literary Theory – Orientation, foundational interpretive skills, academic writing, and reading practices.
-Core Literary Theory – The first three years of a major: theory history, close reading, criticism, comparative literature, linguistics foundations, philosophy relevant to theory, critical methods.
+- Core Literary Theory – The first three years of a major: theory history, close reading, criticism, comparative literature, linguistics foundations, philosophy relevant to theory, critical methods.
-Advanced Literary Theory – Choose one of several specialized tracks to dive deeper.
+- Advanced Literary Theory – Choose one of several specialized tracks to dive deeper.
-Final Project – A substantial, research-driven piece of scholarship to demonstrate mastery.
+- Final Project – A substantial, research-driven piece of scholarship to demonstrate mastery.

 **Duration**.
 1–2 years at ~20 hours/week, depending on background and pace.